 If you would like to use the Betty Crocker boxed pie crust mix, add ½ cup ice cold water instead of the amount indicated on the box.
 Add ½ cup all-purpose flour to the mix and knead it till it forms a dough ball.
 Add more or less water as needed.

 If you are short on time, you may add a little cornstarch to the pineapple filling to help it thicken up a bit.
-Add 1 tbsp of cornstarch to a separate bowl and mix in 2 tbsp of cold water.
+Add 1 tablespoon of cornstarch to a separate bowl and mix in 2 tablespoon of cold water.
 Stir until the cornstarch dissolves, then add cornstarch mixture to pineapple mixture while it is still simmering.

 If you don't have to shorten, you may use unsalted butter instead.